mmbman/Katagiri/1983-12-21-Blue-Cliff-Record-Case-49-Talk-1.md

 Is that okay?

 **Questioner:** ...
 Maybe this is a kind of stupid question, but about marijuana and, well, maybe there are some drugs.
-Assuming if you take that drug, you can attain enlightenment.
+Assuming if you take that drug you can attain enlightenment.
 And if you have enough of that drug through your whole life, so you can keep up your enlightenment the rest of your life...

 **Katagiri Roshi:** Mm-mm.
+(No.) *[Laughter.]*

-(No.) *[Laughter.]* There is no guarantee. *[He laughs.]*
+There is no guarantee. *[He laughs.]*

 **Questioner:** Yeah, but I was just wondering, is that enlightenment and the enlightenment by yourself, could it be different?